WebexCC-SA/LAB-2310/docs/Excercise2.md

       ![Nav](./assets/2310_Excercise2_1_8.png){ width="200" }

-- In the GoTo Node's properties, select "Entry point" as the destination type and map it to "**Webexone_transfer_EP**"
+- In the GoTo Node's properties, select "Entry point" as the destination type and map it to "**WebexOne_Transfer_EP**"

       ![Nav](./assets/2310_Excercise2_1_9.png){ width="700" }